International-Data-Spaces-Association/IDSA-Rulebook/114_Creating_a_data_space.md

 1. Create an identity for the data space
 2. Provide a self-description

-  - Membership policies
-  - Trust anchors and trust frameworks
-  - Attributes that will help participants decide which level of trust to apply for
-  - use of the technical components as required according to the design
-  - Participant registry
-  - Registration service
-    - Provide the workflow to apply for membership
-    - Validate whether applicants comply with membership requirements
-    - Issue membership credentials
-    - Revoke membership credentials
+    The self-description for the data space should include the following documented elements:

+    - **Membership policies:** The eligibility criteria and evidence required for organizations to join, including any onboarding checks, audit requirements, and renewal conditions.

+    - **Trust anchors and trust frameworks:** A list of accepted credential issuers, Dataspace Trust Frameworks (DTFs), and the rules by which claims and attestations are validated.

+    - **Attributes used for trust decisions:** A clear listing of attributes, their meaning, and how they map to policy constraints so participants can determine how trust levels are calculated.

+    - **Technical component requirements:** The required interfaces, protocols, and implementations (for example, connector capabilities) necessary to interact with the data space.

+    - **Participant registry:** If a participant registry is required; the location and format of the participant registry or discovery endpoints, and which attributes are published for discovery versus private ones accessible only to existing members.

+    - **Registration service and related workflows:** The documented workflow to request membership, the validation procedures used to determine compliance with membership requirements, the process for issuance of membership credentials, and the rules and procedures to revoke credentials when necessary.

 3. Provide a discovery mechanism for the data space (website, contact form, etc.)